darnrain/Lemon_Drop_Hi-Res/README.md

 1. You need to program the QuadDAC.<br>
 2. You need to setup the QuadDAC.<br>
 3. You need to check for errors or typos in your code.<br>
-4. The first stable release???<br>
+4. The worlds best Professional High Resolution Audio Player!<br>

 latest release: v204.1<br>